duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

 for specific form inputs to ask, you can use fieldset and disable those which are not necessary.

-Oneliner form is using button_to with: input label, target url, form class...
+Oneliner form is using button_to with params: label, url, form class

 ```
 <%= button_to t('notify'), notify_device_path(device), class: 'btn btn-sm btn-secondary', title: t('send_notification_to_this_device'), form_class: 'd-inline' %>
 ```